-Thyme is a versatile herb that is essential in a variety of Italian and Mediterranean cuisine.
-It should be a must-have in every garden, whether in a small pot for cooking purposes or planted in a larger area as ground cover.
-Thyme is resilient and will flourish in most climates.
+Thyme is a versatile herb that is essential in both Italian and Mediterranean cuisine.
+Whether grown in a small pot for cooking purposes or used as ground cover in a larger garden, this herb is an important addition to any garden.
+Thyme is resilient and can flourish in diverse climates.

 Thyme can be grown for use as a culinary herb or as a drought-tolerant decorative ground cover.
 It prefers full to moderate sun and will lose its leaves in the freezing cold but will remain evergreen in warmer climates growing in USDA Zones 2 through 10.